anhduc97hn/anhduc97hn/README.md

 ## About me:

-- 🌱 I'm graduated with an investment degree from a very top local university in Vietnam.
+- 🌱 I graduated with a bachelor degree of banking and investment from a top business school in my country.
-- 😻 I recently took a full-stack web development course and you can check out my graduation project **Mentor Match** which is pinned in my repo.
+- 😻 I recently took a full-stack web development course and I'm proud to share with you my graduation project **Mentor Match** which is pinned in my repo.
 - ⚡ I’m switching my career and looking for entry level opportunities in web development.

 ## Languages and Tools: